kadena-community/docs/docs/basics/quickstart.md

 ## Sign the Memory Wall

-Engrave your name on the Kadena “Memory Wall” smart contract.
+Engrave your name with the Kadena “Memory Wall” smart contract.

 **What you will accomplish**